-If you are in a relationship with a narcissist, you have my sympathy.
-It’s not a nice place to be, and you’re constantly confused as to how the person you’re dating really is.
+If you are in a relationship with a narcissist, you have our sympathy.
+It’s not a nice place to be, and you’re constantly confused as to who the person you’re dating really is.
 You’re never really sure which way is up or down, your life isn’t particularly rosy.
 [Read: Why do narcissists ignore texts and do the shitty things they do?]

 Pep talk aside, how can you cut off the narcissistic supply?

-When you’re in a relationship with a narcissist you’re probably being abused on some level.
-Constant jibes, dragging you down, forcing you to see things the way they want you to see them and not your own, isolation from your friends and family.
+When you’re in a relationship with a narcissist, you’re probably being abused on some level.
+Constant jibes, dragging you down, forcing you to see things the way they want you to see them, isolation from your friends and family.
 It’s emotional abuse.
 [Read: How to use the grey rock method to get a narcissist to walk away from you]

-No matter how you dress it up.
-It’s certainly not love.
-How do I know that?
+No matter how you dress it up, it’s certainly not love.
+How do we know that?
 Because narcissists aren’t capable of empathy, so how can they be capable of love in the same way as everyone else?
 They can’t.